 WHAT IS THE ATMI?

 The data generated by the Index is made publicly available and is utilised by investors, governments, NGOs and the pharmaceuticals industry with the aim of improving access to medicine.
-The Index is not designed to “name and shame”, but to provide insight and stimulate cooperation and improvement.
-It covers 20 of the largest pharmaceuticals companies with products for 77 high-burden diseases, conditions and pathogens in 106 low and middle-income countries.
+The Index is designed to provide insight and stimulate cooperation

 WHAT IS THE CONTEXT FOR THE ATMI?